thedojoseries/terraform/README.md

 ```

 The command above will spin up a container using the *slalomdojo/env* image and the directory you created locally in your computer will be mounted into the container at the path **/code**, which means you can use your favourite Text Editor/IDE to code locally (all changes will be propagated to the container automatically).
 Finally, you will notice that you need to specify two environment variables: **URL1** and **URL2**.
 You will be given further instructions at the beginning of the challenge.

+**PS: If you are trying to run your own Dojo, please follow the instructions in the `run-your-own-dojo` folder before proceeding to Stage 0.**

 # Stage 0